rj813/Final-Project/README.md

 ## Make an injury map (KEVIN)
 ## Which county has highest bike crash per CAP?
 (RYAN)
 ## Which county has highest fatalities per CAP?
 (RYAN)
+## Is there a correlation between population size and fatalities?

 Notes: -dot size for each county per total (Density), an app for a map by injury types and highway type.